Battle of Nájera: Aftermath

 After the battle, the Black Prince asked if Henry had been killed or captured.
-After the negative response, he stated in Gascon dialect: "Non ay res fait" (nothing then is done).
-Despite capturing or killing most of the rival army and suffering light losses, the consequences of this battle were catastrophic for King Peter, for the Black Prince, for Aquitaine and for England since they missed the real target that was Henry:
+Upon receiving negative response, he stated in the Gascon dialect, "non ay res fait" (nothing then is done).
+Indeed, despite capturing or killing most of the rival army and suffering only light losses, the eventual consequences of this battle were catastrophic for King Peter, for the Black Prince, for Aquitaine and for England, since they had missed their real target, Henry himself: